 Get a Home Loan or Refinance Your Mortgage

 Your current home equity, income, and credit score will influence what is refinancing your interest rates and new payment plan.
 These are the three most important factors for every lender when negotiating a new mortgage.

 Applicants with a high credit score will be offered better interest rates than applicants with a low credit score.
 Lenders are more willing to negotiate repayment rates with applicants who have a relatively high income compared to the loan they are financing.

 Applicants with a large amount of home equity will be able to refinance for a lower amount or possibly even receive cash back from the new mortgage.
-Although refinancing your home can provide great benefits from lower interest rates or reduced payments, your existing loan may have features which would be lost in a refinancing.
+Although refinancing your home can provide great benefits from lower interest rates or reduced payments, your existing loan may have features that would be lost in refinancing.

 The most important considerations in refinancing your home are your refinancing goals, your credit score and your existing home equity.

 Check your credit score.
 Your credit score determines just what kind of interest rate your new lender is willing to offer on the loan.
 If you have excellent credit, you may be able to secure a much better interest rate than your current one.
 Getting a better interest rate is what refinancing a home is all about for many people.
 It reduces the total repayment over the life of the loan and allows you to build up better home equity.
 A bad credit score does not mean you will not be able to refinance.
 FHA programs exist specifically to help homeowners with poor credit acquire a new mortgage.
 Refinancing at a higher interest rate is seldom desirable, but it can make sense if you expect to repay the new loan quickly.